About two weeks ago, or so, my friend Monika Lightstone did a photography shoot with me in my neighborhood of Eagle Rock, in Los Angeles.

 This is one of my favorite shots from that photoshoot.

 It's about 4 blocks from where I live.
-It's one of those huge intersections where they have blinking crosswalk units to help people not get hit by cars in the dark of night.
+It's one of those huge intersections where they have blinking crosswalk units to help people not get hit by cars in the dead of night.
 Monica was really digging the way the blinking crosswalk activity light (not pictured in this shot) looked above my head when I would push the crosswalk button (pictured in this shot).
 So, she kept having me push the button—repeatedly—non-stop.

 Traffic would stop.